ujjwalguptaofficial/jsstore.docs/src/docs/tutorial/column.md

     default: any, // Provides a default value for a column when none is specified (optional)
     multiEntry: boolean, // Provides support to search inside array values (optional)
-    enableSearch: boolean - default value is true // Turn on/off search for this column (optional) }
+    enableSearch: boolean - default value is true // Turn on/off search for this column (optional) keyPath : string[] - allows you to use multiple indexing // optional }
 ```
 For all data types see this link - [DataType](/tutorial/enums/)